 reflect just enough of the incoming sunlight to curb the rise in

 global temperatures.
 At first glance, this might seem like an easy

 fix, as volcanoes essentially do the same thing when they release

 fine ash into the stratosphere and temporarily cool the planet.

-However, according to a new computer modeling study from scientists
+However, according to a 2020 computer modeling study from scientists

 around the world, including MIT and Indiana University, such an easy